Alexander Graham Bell: Later developments

 The first two-way (reciprocal) conversation over a line occurred between Cambridge and Boston (roughly 2.5 miles) on October 9, 1876.
 During that conversation, Bell was on Kilby Street in Boston and Watson was at the offices of the Walworth Manufacturing Company.

-Bell and his partners, Hubbard and Sanders, offered to sell the patent outright to Western Union for $100,000, equal to $ today.
-The president of Western Union balked, countering that the telephone was nothing but a toy.
+Bell and his partners, Hubbard and Sanders, offered to sell the patent outright to Western Union for $100,000, equal to $ today, but it did not work (according to an apocryphal story, the president of Western Union balked, countering that the telephone was nothing but a toy).
 Two years later, he told colleagues that if he could get the patent for $25 million (equal to $ today), he would consider it a bargain.
 By then, the Bell company no longer wanted to sell the patent.
-Bell's investors would become millionaires while he fared well from residuals and at one point had assets of nearly one million dollars.
+Bell's investors became millionaires while he fared well from residuals and at one point had assets of nearly $1 million.

 Bell began a series of public demonstrations and lectures to introduce the new invention to the scientific community as well as the general public.
 A short time later, his demonstration of an early telephone prototype at the 1876 Centennial Exposition in Philadelphia brought the telephone to international attention.
 Influential visitors to the exhibition included Emperor Pedro II of Brazil.
-One of the judges at the Exhibition, Sir William Thomson (later, Lord Kelvin), a renowned Scottish scientist, described the telephone as "the greatest by far of all the marvels of the electric telegraph".
+One of the judges at the Exhibition, Sir William Thomson (later Lord Kelvin), a renowned Scottish scientist, described the telephone as "the greatest by far of all the marvels of the electric telegraph".

-On January 14, 1878, at Osborne House, on the Isle of Wight, Bell demonstrated the device to Queen Victoria, placing calls to Cowes, Southampton and London.
+On January 14, 1878, at Osborne House, on the Isle of Wight, Bell demonstrated the device to Queen Victoria, placing calls to Cowes, Southampton, and London.
 These were the first publicly witnessed long-distance telephone calls in the UK.
-The queen considered the process to be "quite extraordinary" although the sound was "rather faint".
+The queen found the process "quite extraordinary" although the sound was "rather faint".
 She later asked to buy the equipment that was used, but Bell offered to make "a set of telephones" specifically for her.

 The Bell Telephone Company was created in 1877, and by 1886, more than 150,000 people in the U.S. owned telephones.
 Bell Company engineers made numerous other improvements to the telephone, which emerged as one of the most successful products ever.
-In 1879, the Bell company acquired Edison's patents for the carbon microphone from Western Union.
+In 1879, the company acquired Edison's patents for the carbon microphone from Western Union.
 This made the telephone practical for longer distances, and it was no longer necessary to shout to be heard at the receiving telephone.

-Emperor Pedro II of Brazil was the first person to buy stock in Bell's company, the Bell Telephone Company.
+Pedro II of Brazil was the first person to buy stock in the Bell Telephone Company.
 One of the first telephones in a private residence was installed in his palace in Petrópolis, his summer retreat 40 mi from Rio de Janeiro.

 In January 1915, Bell made the first ceremonial transcontinental telephone call.
 Calling from the AT&T head office at 15 Dey Street in New York City, Bell was heard by Thomas Watson at 333 Grant Avenue in San Francisco.
 The New York Times reported: